Naty89/Click/README.md

 ```

-You can use this command line to find out what option you have:
+You can use this command line to find out what options you have:

 ```bash
 $ python filename.py --help